Good to know about prices

 DC input 19 V 2.34 A.

-Class D amplifier IQaudio Pi-DigiAMP+, power output is 2 x 35 W into 4 Ω. Impedance range 4 - 8 Ω. Remember that speaker sensitivity is just as important as impedance, should be at least 80 dB, preferably 85 dB or higher (the higher the better).
+Class D amplifier IQaudio Pi-DigiAMP+, power output is 2 x 35 W (RMS) into 8 Ω. Impedance range 4 - 8 Ω. Remember that speaker sensitivity is just as important as impedance, should be at least 80 dB, preferably 85 dB or higher (the higher the better).
 It uses Texas Instruments chipset TAS5756m.
-The amplifier delivers full-HD audio up to 24-bit/192kHz playback, dependig on the file format.
+The amplifier delivers full-HD audio up to 24-bit/192kHz playback, depending on the file format.

-A comprehensive manual on PDF format with the following chapters:
+A comprehensive manual on PDF format with the following topics:

 - What you need to know